-Common composting advice (and I've given the same advice on this site, several times) warns against composting dog and cat feces.
-And there's a good reason for that: cats and dogs, being omnivores, produce waste that harbors harmful bacteria, things that would make us sick if our food were to come into close contact with it.
+Common composting advice warns against composting dog and cat feces.
+There's a good reason for that: cats and dogs, being omnivores, produce waste that harbors harmful bacteria, things that would make us sick if our food were to come into close contact with it.
 If you are composting with the intention of using that compost anywhere near edible crops, do not compost dog and cat waste.

-Aside from making sure this compost never gets near your edible crops (I can't stress that enough) you'll also want to keep in mind that you'll want to let any compost with pet waste in it compost for a good, long time.
-Hot composting is the best option here, to kill off as many harmful microorganisms as possible.
+Aside from making sure this compost never gets near your edible crops (that can't be stressed enough) you'll also want to let any compost with pet waste in it compost for a good, long time.
+Hot composting is the best option here to kill off as many harmful microorganisms as possible.

 Another thing to keep in mind is the odor.
 Pet waste stinks badly.
 Your neighbors will likely not appreciate having a pile of dog doo next door.
 You can minimize the odor by trying this method, which keeps the waste contained.

 You'll need a large plastic trash can and lid.
 The can should have the bottom cut out of it, and holes drilled all along the sides of it.
 Do not put any holes in the lid.

 Dig a hole deep enough to sink the entire trash can into.
 The lid can be above the ground if you want, but the can itself should be in the ground.
 The reason for this is that, first, the odor will be somewhat reduced by having the feces underground, and secondly, worms and other decomposers can easily get into the pet waste and start helping break it down.

 Once you've got your can sunk into the ground, put a layer of shredded newspaper, fall leaves, or straw into the bottom, then start layering in your pet waste.
 Every time you add waste, add a bit of straw as well.
 Keep the lid on.